GEAPS and K-State Expand Distance Education Program

 Registration closes March 12.

-The goal of the five-week course will be to enhance the basic knowledge and skills of operations management staff in order to minimize the most significant worker safety and health risks in the industry.
+The goal of the five week course will be to enhance the basic knowledge and skills of operations management staff within the grain handling and processing industry in order to minimize the most significant worker safety and health risks in the industry.

 GEAPS 500: Introduction to Grain Operations